WalletConnect/walletconnect-docs/tech-spec.md

 - permissions - permissions requested by the proposer
 - ttl - time expected to live the settled pairing sequence \(default = 7 days\)

+If you notice the proposer is identified by a controller boolean.
+When false it means that the proposer will not control the settled session which means that it does not update state, upgrade permissions and is bounded by the permissions.

 #### Participant Metadata

 The metadata here is similar to v1.0 protocol and is displayed to the user to identify the proposal comes from the application that is attempting to connect remotely.
 It's also used to identify settled sessions after approval